MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/configure-automation-kit.md

 ms.reviewer: deonhe
 ---

-# Configure automation CoE toolkit
+# Configure automation kit

 ## Define configuration data

-Follow these steps to configure the automation CoE for your organization.
+Follow these steps to configure the automation kit for your organization.

 1. Sign in with your CoE admin account, and then navigate to the main environment.
 1. Open the **Automation Center** app.

    You will use the automation center app to configure how the automation CoE operates.

-There are a few things we need to setup/configure when you first import the toolkit.
+There are a few things we need to setup/configure when you first import the kit.

 First, we are going to add an automation goal.
 Follow these steps to add an automation goal.